veillette/physics-book/contents/ch11VariationOfPresssure.md

 ---
-title: "Variation of Pressure with Depth in a Fluid"
+title: Variation of Pressure with Depth in a Fluid
 layout: page
+sectionNumber: 4
+chapterNumber: 11
 ---

 <div class="abstract" markdown="1">